alibaba/react-intl-universal/packages/react-intl-universal-extract/README.md

   }
 ```

-This package will generate a json file which contains the extracted messages.
+This tool will generate a json file which contains the extracted messages.

 ```json
 {